betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelRatingsAutomation.md

 If you have a list of ratings already in a spreadsheet that's even better - you'll be able to tweak the Excel formulas to work with whatever format your data is in.

-Wherever your ratings come from, you'll need to include them in the spreadsheet you're using to interact wtih Bet Angel.
+Wherever your ratings come from, you'll need to include them in the spreadsheet you're using to interact with Bet Angel.
 Here I'm using a [spreadsheet I edited for this strategy](./assets/BetAngel_RatingsAutomation.xls), and I've included a tab called RATINGS where you can copy in the runner names and ratings.

 ![Automating a ratings based strategy with Bet Angel](./img/BetAngelRatingsExample.png)